havocado/semantic_mapping/README.md

 ```python
 SemMapAgent.save_result(filename)
 ```
-Saves the results to destination.
+Combines the figures to a video and saves to destination.
+This requires `save_figures` to be True when initializing SemMapAgent.

 **Parameters**
 - `filename`: String, destination filename